ionutbortis/gnome-bedtime-mode/README.md

 # Installation

-Using the Gnome extensions website, by using this link: https://extensions.gnome.org/extension/4012/gnome-bedtime/
+From the Gnome extensions website, by using this link: https://extensions.gnome.org/extension/4012/gnome-bedtime/

 Or